 Barcelona 2020 "Target 4.7.
-Municipal strategies ..)
-Intercultural Plan of Barcelona. (...) socioeconomic and socio-cultural biases, which lead to Basque County 2020 "Basque Target 23: interculturality and co-habitation at our Coexistence and peace culture based on part of Inclusive Intercultural Schooling 2019of the Basque Country 2030: (...) a new culture introduce the gender perspective to their culture,
+Municipal strategies and plans considered for localizing of SDG 4: (...)
+Intercultural Plan of Barcelona. (...) socioeconomic and socio-cultural biases, which lead to segregation school."
+Basque County 2020 "Basque Target 23: Secure a greater balance, social cohesion, interculturality and co-habitation at our educational facilities. (...)
+Target 27.
+Promote education in relation to co-habitation and human rights (non-violence, diversity and solidarity).
+Government Programme Commitments: Coexistence and peace culture based on respecting human rights and pluralism.
+Planning Instruments: Care Plan for Immigrant Students as part of Inclusive Intercultural Schooling 2019-2022. (...)
+Education Strategy for Sustainability of the Basque Country 2030: (...) a new culture of sustainability. (...)
+Plan on co-education for the Basque education system, on the path towards equality and good treatment 2019-2023: (...) introduce the gender perspective to their culture, policies and practices."